blumfontein/chatgpt/perfumer.md

 ### ORM

 Use always Propel 2 ORM.
-Write table xml schema.
+Always write xml schema for table, when I say `create a model`.

 Always create `id` field.

 For `varchar` fields use `varchar` without length.